nf-core/website/markdown/developers/training_guide.md

 #### Add supporting links.

 Provide links to where the reader can get additional support, or useful further reading.
+#### Add How to check your progress

+Provide 3-4 questions you believe would help the reader to check their understanding or learning progress, after they've studied the material.
+Add either a multiple choice or a true/false type of question, and feedback in case of correct or incorrect answer.

 #### Format your document.